grigmily/rsschool-cv/cv.md

 =====================
 ## Contacts

 __chat:__ Discord

 __nickname:__ Grigory (@grigmily)

 =====================
 ## About

 Goal is a certain speciality in IT.
 Priority is logically structurred activity.
 Minimalism as a strength.
-Work experience is some testing tasks in a few companies and a lot of experiece of contributing on construction and production projects.
+Work experience in some testing tasks for a few companies and a lot of experiece of contributing to construction and production projects.

 =====================
 ## Skills